 Nanny Taxes in New Jersey

-Household employers need to comply with tax, wage, and labor laws that affect nannies, in-home senior caregivers, and other household employees.
+Household employers must comply with tax, wage, and labor laws affecting nannies, in-home senior caregivers, and other household employees.
 While federal laws cover employers in all states, there are also state- and city-specific regulations that employers must follow.
 Here’s what you need to know about nanny taxes in New Jersey.

 New Jersey Minimum Wage